-Fried calamari; delicate, tempura-style vegetables; and fried mushrooms (see "Fried Gets Fresh" on page 25) all make terrific snacks for sharing.
-If you want to please a hungry game-day crowd, try our Loaded Mexican Fries (see recipe on page 30).
+Fried calamari, delicate, tempura-style vegetables and fried mushrooms (see "Fried Gets Fresh" on page 25) all make terrific snacks for sharing.
+If you want to please a hungry game-day crowd, try our Loaded Mexican Fries.
 Topped with fire-roasted corn, Pica y Salpica Natural Crema and Casa Solana Taco Seasoning, this dish turns a game-day party into a fiesta.

-Interested in spicing up your french fry game without a lot of extra time and labor?
+Interested in spicing up your french fry game without a lot of extra time and labour?
 Try offering our Sysco Imperial Crispy Potato Flats or Sysco Imperial Battered Sweet Potato Fry-both make a great base for loaded fries.